Welcome¶

 The /var/run/netns

-volume mount is shared with the host to synchronize network
+volume mount is shared with the host to synchronize

 namespaces created by phēnix taps between the phēnix and minimega containers.